Skylar-Shi/MBTI_Data_Analysis_Project/README.md

+Runtime Instruction:
+To run our code for EDA (Emoji Exploration Section),
+1. Upload the Symbols folder to Google Drive
+2. Run the notebook on the Google Colab
+3. Edit the font path in the generateWordCloud function (Example path: /content/drive/MyDrive/Symbola/Symbola.otf)

 This is your group repo for your final project for COGS108.

 This repository is private, and is only visible to the course instructors and your group mates; it is not visible to anyone else.